ironscar/rust-starter/readme.md

   - includes metadata and dependencies
 - It also generates a basic `main.rs` file with a `print` statement (where we will write our code)
 - Running `cargo run` compiles and runs the program
+  - need to install Visual Studio Build Tools for this

 ### Adding dependencies